Newborn Screening for FAODs

 Newborn screening for FAODs is one the easiest ways to detect most fatty acid oxidation disorders in a baby, but there are exceptions.
 ACAD9 deficiency is one example of an FAOD that cannot be detected by newborn screening.

 If your child was recently diagnosed with a fatty acid oxidation disorder, there is hope.
-At the International Network for Fatty Acid Oxidation Research and Management, we work with families of children with FAODs to offer education and support.
+At the International Network for Fatty Acid Oxidation Research and Management (INFORM), we work with families of children with FAODs to offer education and support.
 We are also one of the top sources of FAOD research as we look toward new treatments and ways to manage these disorders.